Search

 Chart: Council of Economic Advisers

-Meanwhile, some existing gas-fired power plants are being muscled out, too, as batteries that can take advantage of arbitrage opportunities gain the upper hand on the economic front.
+Some existing gas-fired power plants are being muscled out, too, as batteries that can take advantage of arbitrage opportunities gain the upper hand on the economic front.

 An 800MW Californian gas plant, commissioned in 2008, was recently demolished to make way for a 680MW, four-hour battery storage system, which will charge up on excess solar power during the day and feed back into the grid when demand and prices are high.

 In the Golden State, batteries already frequently provide more instantaneous power than gas during evening peak periods.
+And that’s helping to reduce system costs.

-California’s system operator said recently its ancillary service costs in the third quarter of 2023 were down 45% from a year before partly thanks to the “increased participation of battery storage resources.”
+Californiaโ€™s system operator said recently its ancillary service costs in the third quarter of 2023 were down 45% from a year before partly thanks to the “increased participation of battery storage resources.”

-“This stunning growth in battery deployment means that moving forward, utilities will be able to bring online even more renewable energy — such as solar or wind — without relying as much on natural gas,” the Council of Economic Advisers, an agency that advises the US president, said in a new analysis.
+“This stunning growth in battery deployment means that moving forward, utilities will be able to bring online even more renewable energy โ€” such as solar or wind โ€” without relying as much on natural gas,” the Council of Economic Advisers, an agency that advises the US president, said in a new analysis.

-Yes, but: There remains a long way to go to decarbonise the US power system.
+Yes, but:ย There remains a long way to go to decarbonise the US power system.

-In 2024, gas will likely hold a 42% share of the electricity mix, followed by renewables at 24%, nuclear at 19%, and coal at 15%, the EIA says.
+In 2024, gas will likely hold a 42% share of the electricity mix, followed by renewables at 24%, nuclear at 19%, and coal at 15%,ย the EIA says.

-The US government aims to get to 80% renewable-based electricity by 2030, and a 100% carbon-free power system by 2035.
+The US government aims toย get to 80% renewable-based electricity by 2030, and a 100% carbon-free power system by 2035.

 “While there is still plenty of existing fossil fuel capacity across the US, this increase in new capacity from battery storage is an important milestone toward a fully clean power grid,” the Council of Economic Advisers says.